metafates/mangal/README.md

 </details>

-You can load config from custom path by using `--config` flag
+You can load config from custom path by using `--config` flag or by setting `MANGAL_CONFIG_PATH` environment variable.

-`mangal --config /user/configs/config.toml`

 By default, Mangal uses [manganelo](https://m.manganelo.com/www) as a source